CarlYChern/ai-case-study/README.md

 ![Company logo](https://encrypted-tbn3.gstatic.com/images?q=tbn:ANd9GcTBfRcKkKFWSbtRL27I0TwfB3efMm5tDPxqrxTHgRd_msGz10y6)

-> "An ultimately what I think Airbnb is building is not just a serivce or product.
+> "And ultimately what I think Airbnb is building is not just a serivce or product.
 But what we are in the largest sense is a global travel community.
 And the role of Airbnb in that travel community is to be the ultimate host.
 Think of us with AI as building the ultimate AI concierge that could understand you."
 > -Airbnb CEO Brian Chesky

 ---